-Round 6 of the NIHR New Media Competition is now closed
+Round 6 of the NIHR New Media Competition winners announced

-In this round, there is only one category of the competition plus an additional special prize.
-The main category is "Raising awareness of your research".
-We are looking for films that have been made specifically for the competition and explain clearly why the research is important, how it is being done and any impacts that have already arisen or may happen.
+In this round, there was one main category of the competition plus an additional special prize.
+The main category was "Raising awareness of your research".
+We were looking for films made specifically for the competition, which explained clearly why the research is important, how it is being done and any impacts that have already arisen or may happen.

-This year's Special Prize is for the film that shows how public involvement (not only participation) has been embedded into a research project and how it made a difference.
+This year's Special Prize was for the film that showed how public involvement (and not only participation) had been embedded into a research project and how it made a difference.

 About the New Media Competition

 If you are involved in NIHR Research (as a researcher, a patient or a member of the public) and are interested in communicating this research, then the NIHR New Media Competition is a great opportunity for you.

 The NIHR New Media Competition enables you to:

 - Communicate the clinical/applied health/social care research that you are involved in

 - Enthuse audiences about the research that you are involved in (the target audience may be for example patients, researchers, colleagues, your friends and family, children, the elderly, the general public)